mariuszdanielak/test-reports/README.md

 # test-reports
-This repository provide examples of test reports and test cases
+This repository provide examples of bug reports and test cases